titipata/science_concierge/README.md

 - [regular expression](https://docs.python.org/2/library/re.html)
 - [scikit-learn](http://scikit-learn.org/)

-To install all dependencies use,
+To install all dependencies we provide `requirements.txt` where we can install using `pip`,

 ```bash
 pip install -r requirements.txt